coronel08/my-notes/notes/docs/aws.md

         -   Transactions - CRUD operations for multiple rows in different tables. if one update fails they all fail
             -   capacity - consumes 2x WCU RCU
             -   TransactWriteItems/TransactGetItems - Transactions alloww to group multiple actions together and submit them as a single all or nothing operation.
-        -   query - returns items based on filter or value. up to 1mb of data
+        -   query - returns items based on filter or value. up to 1mb of data(efficient)
-        -   scan - scans the entire table and filters out data(inefficient)
+        -   scan - scans the entire table up to 1mb of data and filters out data(inefficient)
-    -   DAX - DynamoDB Accelerator, low latency cache with 5 minutes TTL for cache by default
+    -   DAX - DynamoDB Accelerator, low latency cache with 5 minutes TTL for cache by default.
+Reduces to microseconds (unlike Redis)
     -   Streams - changes in DynamoDB can be turned into a stream and read by Lambda and EC2 instances.
-Made of shards like Kinesis Data Streams
+Made of shards like Kinesis Data Streams.
+Streams are subject to a 24hr lifetime.
         -   Lambda - uses event source mapping with permissions.
-Invoked synchonously
+Invoked synchronously
+        -   StreamViewType - determines what info is written to the stream
+            -   KEYS_ONLY - write the key attributes of the modified item to the stream
+            -   NEW_IMAGE - new value after its been modified is written to stream
+            -   OLD_IMAGE - the previous value vefore it was modified is written to the stream
+    -   Scans - processes data sequentially.
+Data is returned to the application in 1MB increments.
+The larger the table or index being scanned the more time it will take.
+        -   Parallel Scans - can scan large tables or indexes with multiple application worker threads scanning the segments in parallel.
     -   CLI
         -   --projection-expression - attributes to retrieve
         -   --filter-expression - filter results from a query, applied after a query finishes but before results are returned. max 1mb of data
+        -   --condition-expressions - used to determine which items should be modified for data manipulation operations
         -   --page-size - full dataset received but each API call will request less data
         -   --max-items - max # of results
         -   --starting-token - dictates where to start